best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 To test out navigation you can click ‘Ctrl + G’.
 This brings up a ‘Go to’ tool.
 You can then click onto one of your tables and select ‘OK’ to be taken directly to that table.

-### Merged and split cells
+### Merged and split cells and nested tables
-Restructure your tables so there are no split cells or merged cells.
+Restructure your tables so there are no split cells or merged cells or nested tables.
 This is a crucial issue to address as it is key for both machine readability and accessibility.

-Merged and split cells make tables hard to understand for users of assistive technology, removing them is key to meeting accessibility [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships).
+Merged cells, split cells and nested tables make table structure hard to understand for assistive technology like screen reader software.
+Removing these elements is key to meeting accessibility [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships).

-### Nested tables
-Do not nest tables within other tables, this kind of structure is difficult to understand for users of assistive technology, removing them is key to meeting [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships).

 ### Blank rows and columns within tables
 Remove all blank rows and blank columns within tables.
 These may be perceived as the edge of the data area rather than a divider.
 Removing them is key to meeting accessibility [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships) and [success criterion 1.3.3 sensory characteristics](https://www.w3.org/TR/WCAG21/#sensory-characteristics).